September 11, 2001: Background and timeline of the attacks

 September 11th Victim Compensation Fund:

-The Victim Compensation Fund received 7,408 applications for both death claims and personal injury claims.
+The initial Victim Compensation Fund received 7,408 applications for both death claims and personal injury claims.

 The fund made awards in 5,560 of those cases.